OWASP/SecureTea-Project/README.md

 - Keep track of the movement of the mouse/touchpad
 - Detect who access the laptop with mouse/touchpad is installed
-- Send warning messages on Twitter
+- Send warning messages on Twitter/SMS/Slack/Telegram

 Objective:
 ===========

-To alert the user via Twitter, whenever his/her laptop had been accessed by someone.
+To alert the user via variuos communication mechanism, whenever his/her laptop had been accessed by someone.
 And also it can be used to monitor your system.